YantianZha/YantianZha.github.io/index.md

 07/10/2024: Our paper <span style="color:red">["Task Success" is not Enough: Investigating the Use of Video-Language Models as Behavior Critics for Catching Undesirable Agent Behaviors]([https://drive.google.com/file/d/1WdI10Rg3jWXfKpos8nqHh7qjJmU0ALOi/view](https://arxiv.org/pdf/2402.04210)){:target="_blank"}</span> is accepted by COLM-24.
 Thanks to my collaborators!

-07/03/2024: I gave a talk at at the Robotics Institute at Carnegie Mellon University: "Cognitively-Enhanced Robotic Manipulation across Sea, Air, and Land"
+07/03/2024: I gave a talk at the Robotics Institute at Carnegie Mellon University: "Cognitively-Enhanced Robotic Manipulation across Sea, Air, and Land"

 05/23/2024: I gave a talk at [Maryland Robotics Center Research Symposium 2024](https://robotics.umd.edu/symposium2024)